TechnoMageKOMT/Programming_Notes/JavaScript/A_Basics.md

 - Boolean: Logical true or false
 - null: Empty value.
 Not the same as undefined (see below)
 - undefined: The value of a variable that has been declared without initialisation
-- Symbol: Value that is unique and cannot be change (?Natural constants)
+- Symbol: Value that is unique and cannot be change (over simplification. see later)
 - BigInt: Numbers larger than the Number type can accomodate

+Unlike many other programming languages, JavaScript does not define different types of numbers, like integers, short, long, floating-point etc.

+JavaScript numbers are always stored as double precision floating point numbers, following the international IEEE 754 standard.

+This format stores numbers in 64 bits, where the number (the fraction) is stored in bits 0 to 51, the exponent in bits 52 to 62, and the sign in bit 63:

 ## undefined versus null